Diese Version wird von unserer Website nicht mehr unterstützt.

 BAB 072/24: Preparation, data management and evaluation of selected evaluation

-topics of the Austrian CAP Strategic Plan 2023-2027 and the Rural Development Program 2014-2020 Initial situation As in the previous funding periods, the evaluation measures in the implementation period of the CAP Strategic Plan (GSP) 2023-27 are of great importance.
-The legal framework for the monitoring and evaluation system is essentially provided by the CAP Strategic Plan Regulation (EU) 2021/2115 and its implementing regulations DVO 2021/2289 (content of the GSP) and DVO 2021/2290...
+topics of the Austrian CAP Strategic Plan 2023-2027 and the Rural Development Program 2014-2020 As in the previous funding periods, evaluation will play an important role in the implementation period of the CAP Strategic Plan (GSP) 2023-2027.
+The legal framework for the monitoring and evaluation system is essentially provided by the CAP Strategic Plan Regulation (EU) 2021/2115 and its Implementing Regulation (EU) 2021/2289 (content of the GSP) and Implementing Regulation (EU) 2021/2290...

 BAB 073/24: Data modelling, management and consulting for the GAP Datapool